 In an effort to encourage reporting of hazing incidents, the law grants immunity from civil or criminal liability to any person who reports a specific hazing event to the Office of Student Life and immunizes that person from participation in any judicial proceeding resulting from that report.

 The penalty for failure to report hazing activities is a fine not to exceed $2,000, up to 180 days in jail, or both.
-Penalties for other hazing offenses vary according to the severity of the injury that results; they range from individual fines of $4,000 and/or up to one year in jail to individual fines of up to $10,000 and/or a state jail term of not less than 180 days or more than two years.
+Penalties for other hazing offenses vary according to the severity of the injury that results; they range from individual fines of $2,000 and/or up to 180 days in jail to individual fines of up to $10,000 and/or a state jail term of not less than 180 days or more than two years.
 Organizational penalties include fines of not less than $5,000 or more than $10,000.
 If the organizational hazing activity resulted in personal injury, property damage, or other loss, the penalty is a fine of not less than $5,000 or more than double the amount lost or expenses incurred because of the injury, damage, or loss.

 The law defines hazing as any intentional, knowing, or reckless act, occurring on or off the campus of an educational institution, by one person alone or acting with others, directed against a student that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are or include students at an educational institution.
 Hazing includes but is not limited to: